 The objective describes an object of the action that learners will be expected to demonstrate: The object of FPD 200 participants’ summary will be “how analysis phase data informs learning objectives in the context of the ADDIE model.”

-The action identified in the objective is one that a learner an instructor can observe and measure in an assessment: This objective indicates that FPD 200 participants will be expected to produce a summary of the process of translating information from the analysis phase into a learning objective.
+The action identified in the objective is one that an instructor can observe and measure in an assessment: This objective indicates that FPD 200 participants will be expected to produce a summary of the process of translating information from the analysis phase into a learning objective.
 This is an outcome that can be directly observed and measured by an instructor, in contrast with “understanding” or “knowing” the content.
 Therefore, it meets this criterion.

 The cognitive process involved in demonstrating the learning objective is appropriate for the target audience: Our needs analysis and job task analysis indicated that there was a need for the audience to understand how information from the analysis phase informs the development of learning objectives in order to eventually create their own learning objectives.
 Further, our learner analysis determined that our target audience has no prior background in this subject.
-We concluded that our target audience needed to demonstrate a basic understanding of this relationship before they could demonstrate higher level cognitive processes, such as creating their own objectives.
+We concluded that our target audience needed to demonstrate a basic understanding of this relationship before they could demonstrate higher-level cognitive processes, such as creating their own objectives.
 Since “summarizing” is a behavior that demonstrates basic understanding, it is clear that our objective meets this criterion.

-The object of the learning objective adequately reflects the knowledge dimension of the task: We determined that learners were specifically being expected to understand the concept of how analysis phase data informs the development of learning objectives in the context of the ADDIE model.
-This correlates to the conceptual knowledge dimension in the revised version of Bloom’s Taxonomy, and it is reflected in the object of the objective.
+The object of the learning objective adequately reflects the knowledge dimension of the task: We determined that learners were specifically expected to understand the concept of how analysis phase data informs the development of learning objectives in the context of the ADDIE model.
+This correlates to the conceptual knowledge dimension in the revised version of Bloom’s Taxonomy, and it is reflected in the object portion of the objective.
 We can therefore say that it meets this criterion.

 We now have a validated learning objective.
-And, obviously, this particular learning objective is one of the objectives for that guided the design and development of content in this lesson.
+Obviously, this particular learning objective is one of the objectives that guided the design and development of content in this lesson.
 At this point, instructional designers can feel confident in pursuing the validated objective in the subsequent design and development of the learning asset.

 The list of learning objectives that a DAU FIPT develops for a learning asset may be long or short.
 However, each one of them should follow the subject-object-verb structure that we have demonstrated in this lesson, and it should meet all the criteria listed in the checklist above.
 Any objectives that do not meet all the criteria in this checklist should be rewritten until they do.

-As we have previously noted in this lesson, one of the important roles of a learning objective is to provide an item for measuring the target audience’s knowledge of a particular piece of content in an assessment.
-For example, as an FPD 200 participant, this objective indicates what you will be expected to summarize how analysis phase data informs the development of learning objectives in the context of the ADDIE model.
+As previously noted in this lesson, one of the important roles of a learning objective is to provide an item for measuring the target audience’s knowledge of a particular piece of content in an assessment.
+For example, as an FPD 200 participant, this objective indicates what you will be expected to summarize: how analysis phase data informs the development of learning objectives in the context of the ADDIE model.
 You can likely expect that this task will appear in some form in this lesson’s quiz.

 Determining the assessment methods that you will employ for a learning asset based on the learning objectives is the next step in the design phase of the ADDIE model.
 This step – called developing an assessment strategy – is the subject of this module’s next lesson.